Strategic Plan

 Knowledge Transfer

-government, business, not-for-profit organisations, and those experiencing deep and persistent disadvantage.
-It will enable Centre members to engage with consumers and stakeholders to inform and drive research questions that are policy and practice relevant and to inform the effective translation of findings into policy and practice.
+The portfolio is responsible for identifying and promoting innovative ways to ensure the Centre’s research is disseminated and translated for policy and practice to the broader public and key stakeholder groups such as government, business, not-for-profit organisations, and those experiencing deep and persistent disadvantage.
+It enables Centre members to engage with consumers and stakeholders to inform and drive research questions that are policy and practice relevant and to inform the effective translation of findings into policy and practice.

 Our Values